Theory Chapter 4 Insights

 Chapter.1 The Problem with Innovation today

-Innovation is an art.
+The Innovation ParadigmInnovation is an art.
 Innovation cannot be learnt.
 Innovation has no system, or basic principles.
 Only gifted people can create.
 They create and we copy.
 They are the Gurus and we are the drones.
 Without people like Newton, Einstein, and Edison, the few that made it would still be living in caves.
+By the end of the blog it should be clear that the above innovation paradigm has no validity.
+Innovation is a science and it is reproducible at will.

 Scientific disciplines not only have a theoretical base to explain the cause and effect of the phenomena encountered but also a structural taxonomy to relate elements of the discipline.